Tropical Storm Claudia (1962)

 Tropical Storm Claudia was the 6th named tropical cyclone of the 1962 Pacific hurricane season and was the first instance of the name Claudia being used.
 Claudia formed to the southwest of Acapulco, Mexico on September 20.
 The storm had moved northeast to the Baja California Sur and had made landfall over the Baja California peninsula on September 23.
-The storm had dissipated, and the remnants of Claudia had cause much rain over Mexico (Baja California), California (mainly Santa Rosa), and Arizona (mainly Marana and Sells).
+The storm had dissipated, and the remnants of Claudia had caused much rain over Mexico (Baja California), California (mainly Santa Rosa), and Arizona (mainly Marana and Sells).

 Meteorological history

 A well-organized low-pressure system had formed on the 19th of September southwest of Acapulco, Mexico on September.
 The low-pressure system had soon been classified as 07E on the 19th and soon classified as Tropical Storm Claudia at around 8:00 AM UTC.

 On September 23, the storm had reached Cedros Island, near the Baja California peninsula.
 Tropical Storm Claudia made landfall in the western area of the Baja California province, dropping tons of rainfall over the peninsula.
 The remnant had poured more than 7 inches of rainfall on the Arizona-Sonora Desert Museum, west of Tucson.
 Marana, Sells, and Tucson had experienced severe flash floods during the landfall.

-The Santa Cruz River had experienced a overflow and soon, flooded.
+The Santa Cruz River had experienced an overflow and soon, flooded.
 Flow in the river's channels reached depths of more than 20 feet with 4 to 5 feet waves.
 The overflow depths shifts from less than one foot to over six feet in the flooded plains.
-The damage in Arizona had reported to be more than 8,000,000 USD.
-The flooding in the state had pressured a disaster declaration by then governor of Arizona Paul Fannin, which provided 30,000 USD for the affected people in Arizona.
+The damage in Arizona had reported to be more than US$8,000,000.
+The flooding in the state had pressured a disaster declaration by then governor of Arizona Paul Fannin, which provided US$30,000 for the affected people in Arizona.

 Impacts

-Tropical Storm Claudia was the most costliest storm in the season, mounting up to 11 million USD.
+Tropical Storm Claudia was the most costliest storm in the season, mounting up to US$11 million.